Personal Assistant Program

 Personal Assistant Management Training

 This is provided to all participating consumers to enhance management skills of individuals who employ personal assistants.
-The independent living philosophy is key in the Personal Assistant Program because consumers determine who they will interview, hire, and also terminate.
+The independent living philosophy is key in the Personal Assistant Program because consumers determine who they will interview, hire, and terminate.

 Funding a Personal Assistant